 As the Times tells it, Donald took out several “loans” from his father Fred in order to support some of his struggling business ventures.
 A document cataloguing some of these loans place the total at nearly $5 million in 1979 alone.
 These loans were open-ended, meaning that there was no set payment schedule.
 The implication of this is that there was no real pressure or even expectation to pay back these loans.

 And this is how Trump’s father gave him a gift of about $5 million dollars without having to give the IRS 55%.

 So how did Donald Trump get out of paying back the loans he made to his father?
 Even though these substantial cash injections into his businesses were essentially gifts from a father to his son, there needed to be some attempt at paying them back in order to avoid the 55% tax bill.
 And because Trump (allegedly) needed this money to simply keep many of his struggling businesses afloat, there was no way he could actually pay them back in full.

 The solution in this case would be to work out a situation where the loans have been paid off without losing any actual money or equity: which is exactly what the New York Times claimed Trump did in the early 90’s by committing securities fraud.

 But before we get into the specifics, let’s quickly go over what securities fraud is:

 Securities fraud is any kind of fraudulent activity that involves stocks or investments.
-According to Investopedia, this form of tax fraud “can be committed in a variety of forms, but mostly involves misrepresenting information investors use to make decisions.”
+This form of tax fraud can be committed in a variety of forms, but mostly involves misrepresenting information investors use to make decisions.
 Some recent high-profile examples of securities fraud include the Enron scandal in 2001 and Bernie Madoff’s long-running Ponzi scheme that was thwarted in 2008.

 Securities fraud isn’t always tax fraud, but it becomes tax fraud when it is committed in order to circumvent paying taxes.
 And this is the context of the allegations leveled against Trump.